 A disability category does not determine the amount or type of service.
 This is determined by the IEP team, including the parents, and is based on the unique individualized strengths and needs of the child.
 To learn more about special education services and the IEP team process, visit our Publications page.

 For students to successfully exit high school prepared for college, career, and community, early planning is crucial.
 In Maryland, transition planning and the delivery of transition services begins during the IEP year in which the student turns 14.
 The IDEA stresses the need for educators, parents, and community agencies to work together to support the student as he or she works toward postsecondary goals and outcomes.
-The Maryland Secondary Transition Planning Guide for Individuals with Disabilities focuses on the movement of students with disabilities from school to postsecondary outcome, and provides information to students, parents, educators, and community agencies about the transition process.
+The Maryland State Department of Education Secondary Transition Planning Guide for Individuals with Disabilities focuses on the movement of students with disabilities from school to postsecondary outcome, and provides information to students, parents, educators, and community agencies about the transition process.

 Parent's Guide to Understanding Your IEP Rights and Responsibilities